Garblesnarff/vsgame-updates/README.md

 - Multiple abilities with cooldowns and energy costs
 - Auto-attack system
 - Enemy spawning with scaling difficulty
+- Varied enemy types with unique behaviors and abilities
 - Leveling system with skill points
 - Skill tree with ability upgrades
 - Visual effects for abilities